 Live performances in Pembrokeshire

-The Queens Hall in Narberth is a charity venue which hosts a variety of events from film screenings, comedy nights and music gigs.
+The Queens Hall in Narberth is a charity venue that hosts a variety of events from film screenings, comedy nights and music gigs.

 Stay with us in West Wales

 West Wales is wonderful, whatever the weather, so book one of our cosy cottages now and start planning your next adventure.
 Choose from luxury lodges, hot tub hideaways and cosy winter cottages.
 Take a look at our guide to things to do in West Wales for even more holiday inspiration.